 04.01 Director, Division of Inspection and Regional Support, (DIRS).
 Oversees the feedback program for the ROP.

 04.02 Chief, Reactor Inspection Branch (IRIB), NRR.
-Administers the feedback program for the .
+Administers the feedback program for the ROP.
 Ensures the final resolution of ROP feedback is approved by the cognizant technical branch chief or designated official.
 Approves inspector training, as appropriate.

-04.03 Chiefs, Technical Branches, NRR .
+04.03 Chiefs, Technical Branches, NRR or NSIR.
 Ensure that feedback on their programs is reviewed.
 Supervise the resolution of feedback on elements of the ROP within their branch’s scope of responsibilities.
+Authorize urgent feedback (see section 06.02, b. of this IMC).
 Perform final review on closure for all feedback.
 Recommend inspector training, as appropriate.

-04.04 .
-Review feedback orward to the ROP Feedback Coordinator via email (Resource).
+04.04 Supervisors of staff submitting feedback forms.
+Review feedback forms.
+Add comments and authorization to the feedback forms and forward to the ROP Feedback Coordinator via email (ROP_Feedback Resource).

 04.05 ROP Feedback Coordinator.
-Receives feedback forms Assigns a lead reviewer the ROP feedback database. the receipt and resolution of feedback forms.
+Receives approved feedback forms from the originators’ supervisors.
+Assigns a lead reviewer, enters the feedback form into the ROP feedback database, and forwards the feedback form to the lead reviewer.
+Maintains the ROP feedback database and produces monthly reports.
+Notifies the originator and orginator’s supervisor upon the receipt and resolution of feedback forms.
+Adds closed ROP Feedback Forms to the NRC’s Agencywide Documents Access and Management System (ADAMS).

 04.06 Lead Reviewer.
-Is typically the lead for the program document referenced on the form. and resolve feedback forms coordinate changes to program guidance document, and ensures the final resolution of feedback is consistent with overall program guidance and the ROP framework.
+Is typically the technical lead for the program document referenced on the form.
+Reviews and resolves feedback forms or coordinates resolution with stakeholders, coordinates changes to the program guidance document, and ensures that the final resolution of feedback is consistent with overall program guidance and the ROP framework.
+Updates the ROPFF cut-off date on the ROP Feedback Forms Document Timelines site to communicate the date by which feedback forms need to be received to be considered for the upcoming revision of the document.
 Recommends inspector training, as appropriate.

 0801-05 DISCUSSION

 NRC staff implementing NRC’s programs (particularly inspectors) have first-hand information on licensee performance and directly observe the impact and results of NRC programs and regulatory requirements.
-Therefore, it is important that the staff are given an opportunity to submit questions, concerns, and suggestions through their regional or supervision to the program offices.
+Therefore, it is important that the staff are given an opportunity to submit questions, concerns, and suggestions through their regional or Headquarter’s supervision to the program offices.

 Program offices need written feedback that explains the originator’s suggestions or concerns to make effective changes to the ROP program.
-ROP Feedback Form (Exhibit 1)
+The ROP Feedback Form (Exhibit 1) is used for this purpose.

+0801-06 STEPS IN THE ROP FEEDBACK FORM PROCESS

-.01 feedback.
-Originators submitting feedback forms should address one issue per ROP Feedback Form (Exhibit 1).
-The originator and then email the feedback form to the appropriate supervisor:
+06.01 Originator submits feedback.
+Originators submitting feedback forms should address only one issue per ROP Feedback Form (Exhibit 1).
+The originator shall complete the following sections and then email the feedback form to the appropriate supervisor:

-Section A, Title: Record the IPIMC, or the name of the performance indicator (PI).
-Section B, Topic: all topic areas which the feedback issue applies.
+Section A, Number and Title: Record the number and title of the IP or IMC, or the name of the performance indicator (PI).
+Enter the issue date of the IP or IMC.

+Section B, Topic: Check the boxes of all topic areas for which the feedback issue applies.

-Section C, Summary of Issue: Briefly summarize the concern or issue in one or two sentences (e.g., IMC 0612 provides conflicting and incomplete guidance on documentation of minor violations). the specific IP or IMC section to which the feedback issue applies.
+Section C, Summary of Issue: Briefly summarize the concern or issue in one or two sentences (e.g., IMC 0612 provides conflicting and incomplete guidance on documentation of minor violations).
+Identify the specific IP or IMC section to which the feedback issue applies.